Strategies for energy-efficient flow control leveraging deep reinforcement learning: METHODOLOGY

 \subsection{Numerical simulation}

-We describe the behavior of incompressible viscous fluid flow within the domain $\Omega \subset \mathbb{R}^{nd}$ over the time interval $(0,T)$ using the Navier-Stokes equations.
+The behavior of incompressible viscous fluid flow within the domain $\Omega \subset \mathbb{R}^{nd}$ over the time interval $(0, T)$ is described using the Navier-Stokes equations.
 These equations govern the evolution of the fluid velocity field $\mathbf{u} = \mathbf{u}(\mathbf{x}, t)$ and pressure field $p = p(\mathbf{x}, t)$, where $\mathbf{x}$ represents the spatial coordinates and $t$ denotes time.
 The governing equations in their non-dimensional form are expressed as:

-where $\mathbf{u}$ denotes the non-dimensional velocity, $t$ represents the non-dimensional time, and $p$ is the non-dimensional pressure.
-The Reynolds number is defined as $Re = \frac{UD}{\nu}$, where $\nu$ denotes the kinematic viscosity of the fluid.
+where the Reynolds number is defined as $Re = \frac{UD}{\nu}$, with $U$ being the upstream inlet velocity, $D$ as the characteristic length (the cylinder diameter for a circular cylinder and the length of one side for a square cylinder), and $\nu$ denoting the kinematic viscosity of the fluid.

-This study employs \texttt{OpenFOAM} for numerical simulations, a widely used and flexible Navier-Stokes solver that is highly regarded in both industry and academia \citep{jasakLibrary}.
-In the process of solving partial differential equations using the finite volume method, we divide the computational domain into a finite number of control volumes to more accurately capture and analyze the complex behavior of fluids.
-The \texttt{pimpleFoam} solver is specifically designed for addressing unsteady Navier-Stokes equations.
-It integrates the Semi-Implicit Method for Pressure-Linked Equations (\texttt{SIMPLE}) with the Pressure-Implicit with Splitting of Operators (\texttt{PISO}) algorithms \citep{ISSA198640,SIMPLE}.
-This integration enables the effective resolution of complex, time-dependent flow scenarios, allowing for larger time steps while maintaining both stability and computational efficiency.
+We employ \texttt{OpenFOAM}, a widely used Navier-Stokes solver recognized in both industry and academia \cite{jasakLibrary}, for numerical simulations.
+The computational domain is discretized using the finite volume method to capture complex fluid behavior.
+The \texttt{pimpleFoam} solver, combining the \texttt{SIMPLE} and \texttt{PISO} algorithms \cite{ISSA198640,SIMPLE}, efficiently resolves unsteady Navier-Stokes equations, enabling larger time steps with stability and computational efficiency.